RigsOfRods/docs.rigsofrods.org/source/tools-tutorials/docs-contributing-guide.md

 To begin, head over to the [docs.rigsofrods.org GitHub repository](https://github.com/RigsOfRods/docs.rigsofrods.org) and click the ![github-fork](/images/github-fork.png) button at the top right.
 This will create a copy of the repository on your GitHub account where your changes will be made.

 ## Using GitHub Desktop
 After installing GitHub Desktop, launch the app and sign into your GitHub account.
 After signing in, it'll ask you to clone a repository.
-Select the repository you cloned earlier along with where you want the repository to be stored locally:
+Select the repository you forked earlier along with where you want the repository to be stored locally:

 ![github-desktop-clone](/images/github-desktop-clone.png)